6 most popular questions about IGCSE

-It stands for International General Certificate of Secondary Education.
-It is a certificate which awards students upon completing their secondary school education.
-Students who completes their IGCSE will usually move on to pursue their pre-university studies.
+It stands for the International General Certificate of Secondary Education.
+It is a certificate that awards students upon completing their secondary school education.
+Students who complete their IGCSE will usually move on to pursue their pre-university studies.
 IGCSE is similar to SPM, however, IGCSE is more recognized and accepted on an international platform.

 2. Is there an age limit to take IGCSE?